gajus/eslint-plugin-jsdoc/.README/rules/require-example.md

 ##### `checkSetters`

-A value indicating whether getters should be checked.
+A value indicating whether setters should be checked.
 Defaults to `false`.

 #### Fixer